ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 ### Important notes
 {: #vpc-vcf-deploy-vvs-tanzu-notes}

-* Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+* Use Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
 * When you are deploying TKG Runtime in a {{site.data.keyword.vcf-vpc-short}} instance with {{site.data.keyword.cloud_notm}}, ensure that your edge cluster nodes appliance size is either **Large** or **Extra Large**.
 Currently, only the Active Standby edge cluster is supported in {{site.data.keyword.cloud_notm}}.
-* To get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment, before you deploy the TKG runtime, follow the steps in [Unable to get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment](https://kb.vmware.com/s/article/83991){: external}.
+* To get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment, before you deploy the TKG runtime, follow the steps in [Unable to get the NSX edge cluster visible in compatible list under the SDDC Kubernetes deployment](https://knowledge.broadcom.com/external/article?legacyId=83991){: external}.

 ## Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-aria-operations-for-logs}

 [The Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}} validated solution](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-intelligent-logging-and-analytics-v1/GUID-42022E8E-7C84-4864-AE49-69D016EF5600.html){: external} provides information on the use of a log analysis tool that delivers highly scalable log management with intuitive and actionable dashboards, sophisticated analytics, and broad third-party extensibility.
 The solution provides deep operational visibility and fast troubleshooting for your {{site.data.keyword.vcf-vpc-short}} instance and workloads that are running on it.

-Solution-added products for this VMware validated solutions include Aria Operations™ for Logs (formerly known as vRealize Log Insight).
-Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) is deployed as part of the initial provisioning for your {{site.data.keyword.vcf-vpc-short}} instance, and you use this deployment method to deploy Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}}.
+Solution-added products for this VMware validated solutions include Aria Operations™ for Logs (formerly vRealize Log Insight).
+Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) is deployed as part of the initial provisioning for your {{site.data.keyword.vcf-vpc-short}} instance, and you use this deployment method to deploy Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}}.

 To deploy the Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Intelligent Logging and Analytics for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-intelligent-logging-and-analytics-v1/GUID-42022E8E-7C84-4864-AE49-69D016EF5600.html){: external}.

-Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+Use Aria Suite Lifecycle Manager (formerly vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
 {: important}

 ## Intelligent Operations Management for {{site.data.keyword.vcf-vpc-short}}